jfnielsen/jfnielsen.github.io/index.markdown

 This site provides a list of
-community-developed MRI pulse sequence and development tools based on the Pulseq file format.
+community-developed MRI pulse sequence and development tools based on the Pulseq file format for vendor-agnostic MRI.
 It is meant to supplement the official Pulseq site and repository, [https://pulseq.github.io/](https://pulseq.github.io/).